omnetpp/omnetpp/doc/src/userguide/launcher.rst

 read more about it in the |omnet++| Simulation Manual.

-Debugging support comes from the Eclipse C/C++ Development Toolkit (CDT), and beyond the basics (single-stepping, stack trace, breakpoints, watches, etc.) it also offers you several conveniences and advanced functionality such as inspection tooltips, conditional breakpoints and so on.
+Debugging support comes from the Eclipse C/C++ Development Toolkit (CDT), and beyond the basics (single-stepping, stack trace, breakpoints, watches, etc.) it also offers several conveniences and advanced functionality such as inspection tooltips, conditional breakpoints, and so on.
 Debugging with CDT also has extensive literature on the Internet.
-Currently CDT uses the GNU Debugger (gdb) as the underlying debugger.
+Currently, CDT uses the GNU Debugger (gdb) as the underlying debugger.

 Profiling support is based on the :command:`valgrind` program, http://valgrind.org.
 Valgrind is a suite of tools for debugging and profiling on Linux.
-It can automatically detect various memory access and memory management bugs, and perform detailed profiling of your program.
+It can automatically detect various memory access and memory management bugs and perform a detailed profiling of your program.
 Valgrind support is brought into the |omnet++| IDE by the Linux Tools Project of Eclipse.

 Launch Configurations
 ---------------------

-Eclipse, and thus the IDE as well, uses *launch configurations* to store particulars of the program to be
+Eclipse, and thus the IDE as well, uses *launch configurations* to store the particulars of the program to be
 launched: what program to run, the list of arguments and environment variables, and other options.
-Eclipse and its C/C++ Development Toolkit (CDT) already comes with several types of launch configurations (e.g. "C/C++ Application"), and the IDE adds :guilabel:`|omnet++| Simulation`.
-The same launch configuration can be used with the :guilabel:`Run`, :guilabel:`Debug` and :guilabel:`Profile` buttons alike.
+Eclipse and its C/C++ Development Toolkit (CDT) already come with several types of launch configurations (e.g., "C/C++ Application"), and the IDE adds :guilabel:`|omnet++| Simulation`.
+The same launch configuration can be used with the :guilabel:`Run`, :guilabel:`Debug`, and :guilabel:`Profile` buttons alike.

 Running a Simulation
 --------------------